HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 ### What we build

 The new skill-based test creation was a complex implementation.
-Around 5000+ lines of code were added to get the feature up and running without bugs.
+Around 5,000+ lines of code was added to get the feature up and running without bugs.
 I would try to be precise in explaining the front-end engineering behind it.

 #### The app architecture